Is it possible to Naturally Treat Thyroid Nodules?

 #3.
 Autoimmune Management.

-Another VERY common trigger of thyroid nodules is that of autoimmune thyroiditis.
+Another very common trigger of thyroid nodules is autoimmune thyroiditis.

 What do I mean?